na-stewart/sanic-security/README.md

 You can detect proxies within each connection by utilizing the IP2Proxy middleware demonstrated in the Middleware section.

-You can detect proxies within certain endpoints utilizing a decorator, for example:

 * Detect Proxy
 ```python